bretw84/SpookyMemory/README.md

 # SpookyMemory
-Vanilla Javascript Memory Game.
+Javascript Memory Game.
 Spooky themed for the Hacktober Holiday